 - In July 2021, The Division of Property Valuation and Review (PVR) announced that the Integrated Property Tax Management System (IPTMS) name was retired.
 The name was updated to Vermont Property Information Exchange (VTPIE).

-A phased approach will bring new system functionality online incrementally between August 2021 and early 2023.
+A phased approach will bring new system functionality online incrementally between August 2021 and June 2024.
 Training and support will also be phased to support each module as it goes live.

 Enforce and Enhance Compliance with Statutory Requirements